A Common Scenario

 Mom: “You never had such a problem getting your work done before.”

-Child: (Throwing a book on the floor) “I hate this – I just want to go out and play with my friends.”
+Child: (Throwing a pencil) “I hate this – I just want to go out and play with my friends.”

 A Personal Story